Closing the racial wealth gap with access to digital banking, crypto

-“For Black America, 85 percent of us bank exclusively from our mobile phone,” said Hawkins, Founder and CEO of First Boulevard.
-(He referenced a Pew Research Center Study on the Digital Divide.)
-He added that digital banking has been a safe zone for many from the biases that in-person banking has historically shown.
-“There are biases in terms of who's building the product too,” said Bradley.
-Instead, the leadership team at First Boulevard is two-thirds female, two-thirds Black and 100 percent BIPOC (Black, Indigenous, People of Color).
-“When you are building a product by the community that it's going to serve, you can be sure that when we're building out these products, representation matters,” added Bradley.
+“For Black America, 85 percent of us bank exclusively from our mobile phone,” said Hawkins, now Founder and CEO of First Boulevard, referencing a Pew Research Center Study on the Digital Divide.
+He added that digital banking has been a safe zone — one where Black Americans are shielded from the biases they have encountered from in-person banking.
+“There are so many different entities that focus on underserved communities, but they typically don't look like the communities that they serve,” said Hawkins.
+“I would say our secret sauce is representation.”
+The leadership team at First Boulevard is two-thirds female, two-thirds Black and 100 percent BIPOC (Black, Indigenous, People of Color).

+Bradley, now Founder and COO of First Boulevard, adds that there are biases in terms of who's building the product too.
+“When you are building a product with the community that it's going to serve, you can be sure that representation matters,” added Bradley.

-“Visa was really thoughtful about partnering with us because we care about the education side of it.
-We put together a robust financial education program to show our members exactly what cryptocurrency is, its volatility, different types of cryptocurrency, what the heck is blockchain, so we can help them make actionable decisions that are good for them.”
+“Visa was really thoughtful about partnering with us because we care about the education side of it,” said Hawkins.
+“We put together a robust financial education program to show our members exactly what cryptocurrency is, its volatility, different types of cryptocurrency, what the heck is blockchain, so we can help them make actionable decisions that are good for them.”

 “People want a conversation,” said Hawkins.
 “They want regular people to be there, to show them that ‘Hey, I understand that you've been in the debt trap.
 I've been in it too.
 And now I'm leading a company to help you and a lot of other people get out of it and hopefully help younger generations not even get into it at all.’”

-First Boulevard will also launch a First Boulevard Visa Debit card, which offers digital-first features like early access to wages with Early Direct Deposit5, a Cash Back for Buying Black™ program, and financial education and budgeting tools to improve spending habits.
+First Boulevard will also launch a First Boulevard Visa Debit card, which offers digital-first features like early access to wages with Early Direct Deposit5, a Cash Back for Buying Black program, and financial education and budgeting tools to improve spending habits.

 Looking ahead, Bradley and Hawkins are working with organizations to help their customers access funds for career development and are even considering local lounges in key cities like Atlanta, Charlotte, and Oakland.